-Finally note that the different behavior of the ring and the torus topology under the condition of equally sized neighborhoods reveals that locality is not provided by the number of neighbors, but by the connectivity of the neighborhood structure.
-In order to examine this in a more general context, a definition of locality by means of graph theory might be a fruitful route.
+The different behaviors of the ring and the torus topology under the condition of equally sized neighborhoods means that locality is not provided by a the number of neighbors, but by the connectivity of the neighborhood structure.
+In order to examine this in a more general context, the authors are working on a definition of locality by means of graph theory.